Click here for a sample gateway exam for Calculus I, Math 1910

 You cannot pass Calculus I, Math 1910 until you pass the Gateway exam.

 Gateway Exams can be taken the last week of class only by permission of the Calculus coordinator.
-No gateway testing will be offered in the math lab during the last week of class.
+No gateway testing will be offered in the Center for Academic Achievement during the last week of class.

 NOTE: Passing the gateway examination does not guarantee a passing grade for the course.